eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/api-endpoints/index.md

 Use this property to define the default endpoint for all SPARQL requests.

+!!! info

-Note: When a relative path is set the base url will be added automatically.
+    When a relative path is set the base url will be added automatically.
 The placeholder `:endpointId` will be set according to the used workspace defined at [`js.config.workspaces[id].backend.endpointId`](../workspaces).

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |